artisan-roaster-scope/artisan/_docs/18-autosave.md

 [COMING IN RELEASE 2.4](https://github.com/artisan-roaster-scope/artisan/blob/master/wiki/ReleaseHistory.md)

 The Autosave function has been greatly enhanced.
-You now have the option of saving the .alog file and a pdf to separate directories.
+You now have the option of saving the .alog file and a .pdf to separate directories.
 Further you have a great abiltiy to customize the name of your files using various strings which are documented in under Help in the dialog box.
 As you enter the strings, the dialog box returns an example of the file save name.
 Some examples from the strings are below.

 [autosave in 2.4](/assets/images/gsg/autosave configuration2.jpg)